NBKelly/2022_AdventOfCode/README.md

 #### Part Two
 Count whatever is left in the stack after your line is cleared.

+### Day 11: Dumbo Octopus

+#### Part One
+For each iteration:
+* Maintain a set of complete (popped) nodes
+* Maintain a queue of active (popped) nodes
+* for each node in the space, if the energy is 9, add it to active
+* while active > 0
+* let current node = active.pollFirst();
+* get every neighbor: iterate each neighbor
+  * if they have value 9, add their neighbors to active and them to complete
+* add current node to complete : continue
+* set every node with value 9 to 0 - these are the popped nodes
+* iterate every other node

+Simply repeat 100x.

+#### Part Two
+Simply run until popped = matrix size.
 ## Visualizations

 Where I can, I will try to produce visualizations for the puzzles.